Sydney-Informatics-Hub/Somatic-ShortV/README.md

 #### 1. Start creating a panel of normals (PoN)

-The scripts below run Mutect2 in tumour only mode for the normal samples to create `sample.pon.vcf.gz` and `sample.pon.vcf.gz.tbi`.
+The scripts below run Mutect2 in tumour only mode for the normal samples to create `sample.pon.index.vcf`, `sample.pon.index.vcf.idx` and `sample.pon.index.vcf.stats`.
+By default, this job scatters the task into 3,200 genomic intervals per sample.
 Normal samples are ideally samples sequenced on the same platform and chemistry (library kit) as tumour samples.
 These are used to filter sequencing artefacts (polymerase slippage occurs pretty much at the same genomic loci for short read sequencing technologies) as well as germline variants.
 Read more about [PoN on GATK's website](https://gatk.broadinstitute.org/hc/en-us/articles/360035890631-Panel-of-Normals-PON-)

 ```
 sh gatk4_pon_make_input.sh /path/to/cohort.config